ravirahman/the-electrons/assets/posts/lab3.md

 ### Results - Marek

 In both a simulated and physical environment, the robot is currently capable of safely stopping in front of an obstacle, following a wall, and implementing both features simultaneously.
 The safety controller is capable of seeing an obstacle, safely adjusting speed when approaching it, and stopping before colliding with it.
-Both the safety controller and wall follower subscribe to the laser san and publish to the robot.
+Both the safety controller and wall follower subscribe to the laser scan and publish to the robot.
 When run with the wall follower, the safety controller’s messages take priority when the laser scan data indicates an obstacle in front of the car.

 <center>[**Wall Following and Safety Controller**](https://drive.google.com/open?id=1GprdgOWhVJPOxWh7ENvJbyrfXyzNAoF5 "Wall Following and Safety Controller")</center>